 With the everchanging challenges in local government, one question consistently stands at the center of these discussions: How can we better serve our citizens?

-Join us Thursday, Feb 15 when Callan Faulkner and Lauren Lahm of TechAir discuss how public service agencies can:
+Check out this recorded webinar, as Callan Faulkner and Lauren Lahm of TechAir discuss how public service agencies can:

 - address long-standing internal operations that lead to service issues

 - become more efficient